Is the power supply connected correctly?

 - Check to see if a household circuit breaker or Ground Fault Circuit Interrupt (GFCI) outlet has tripped.
 If so, reset the circuit breaker or Ground Fault Circuit Interrupt.

 - If the refrigerator is on a fuse box, check to see if a fuse has blown and replace it, if necessary.
 If the problem continues, call an electrician.

-Is the Freezer turned "On"?
+Is the light turned off ?

 There are a couple of different lighting methods, depending on model.
 Please click on the link below to see how to turn the lights on.

 CLICK HERE for more information on how to turn the lights on.

 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.